Healthy Keto Halloween Cup Cakes.

 In a bowl, mix the dry ingredients: almond flour, cocoa powder, whey protein (this ingredient is essential for fluffy cupcakes), powdered Erythritol, cinnamon, baking soda and cream of tartar (if using vinegar, add to the wet ingredients in step 2).

-- In another bowl, mix all the wet ingredients (make sure they have reached room temperature): eggs, coconut oil, pumpkin puree, almond milk and stevia.
+- In another bowl, mix all the wet ingredients (make sure they have reached room temperature): eggs, coconut oil, pumpkin puree, almond milk, and stevia.
 Whisk with a hand whisk or use a mixer.

 - Slowly add the dry ingredients into the bowl with the wet ingredients and combine well.
 Using a ladle, pour the mixture into 16 medium muffin cups.
 Place in the oven and bake for 25-30 minutes.
-To test whether the muffins are done, you can use a toothpick and stick it in the centre of a muffin.
+To test whether the muffins are done, you can use a toothpick and stick it in the center of a muffin.
 If it comes out clean, the muffins are done!

 - When done, remove from the oven and set aside to cool down.
 Make sure the muffins have cooled down completely before you add the frosting.

 - Meanwhile, prepare the frosting.
 Make sure all the ingredients have reached room temperature before you start mixing them.
 Place the butter, cream cheese, pumpkin puree, powdered Erythritol, cinnamon, and optional stevia into a bowl and mix until smooth using a hand whisk or mixer.